erforschr/bruteforce-http-auth/README.md

                         File containing the passwords (one "password" per line)
 ```

+##### Additional information on NTLM authentication

 Usernames format for NTLM authentication: `domain\username`

+/!\ Be aware that a NTLM authentication bruteforce could lock the account. /!\

 ### Requirements
 Python libs required: